Golf – A most peculiar sport

 - Having the wrong size grip on your club can cause havoc over time.
 You need a comfortable and appropriate grip to stop any unnecessary rotation of the club handle in your hands.
 Also, a grip that is too large can mean that you need to apply too much force to keep the club steady.
 If you haven’t done so in a while, get a pro to check and see if your grip is appropriate for you.

 - Don’t skip or neglect to do a warm up.
 Other sports seem like more serious contenders for warm-ups.
 But although the exertion is more intermittent in golf, the body, and the joints in particular still need to be prepared.
 Two or three practice swings on the first tee won’t cut it.
 Spend 10-15 minutes progressively warming up your swing on the range.
 It is worth its weight in gold.
 This should be followed by some simple stretches.

 - Invest some time and energy into conditioning.
 You don’t have to be a world class athlete to play golf.
 However, doing even a little bit of strength and conditioning work away from the course will pay dividends.
 In particular, it is useful to work on improving the core muscles of your trunk.
 Pilates and Yoga can both be particularly useful for this.

 - Refine your technique.
 Poor technique is one of the leading cause of injuries.
 If you haven’t had coaching recently, it might be time to book a couple of 1-2-1 sessions.
 A qualified coach will pick up on any nasty little habits you’ve picked up in your game.

 A final word

 We hope this information is useful.
 If you need expert advice on dealing with joint problems, don’t hesitate to contact us, we will be happy to help.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.
 If you like this blog, please share!